KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 # First Milestone

 For my first milestone, I have a working basic prototype of my posture corrector.
-How it works that I have a flex sensor attached to my back brace that is attached high up on my back along with LED lights that will respond to the values returned by my flex sensor.
+The way it works that I have a flex sensor attached to my back brace that is attached high up on my back along with LED lights that will respond to the values returned by my flex sensor.

 ![Headstone Image](Flex-Sensor-bending-conditions.webp)

-**How a flex sensor works is that there is conductive ink on a small strip of plastic which acts as a variable resistor.
+**A flex sensor works by having conductive ink on a small strip of plastic which acts as a variable resistor.
 By flexing the strip of plastic, you change the flex sensor's resistance.
 The more you bend the higher the resistance.**

 When you slouch, your back stretches as you bend forward.
 The way my device is configured is that when the user's back is in a proper position, the flex sensor will be bent.
 When the flex sensor is bent the conductive ink particles are farther apart increasing the resistance in the flex sensor.
 Likewise, when the user reclines the flex sensor is straightened as the backstretch.
 This will allow the conductive ink particles to be close together, allowing them to have less resistance.

-For the flex sensor to measure voltage, a voltage divider must be created using a breadboard using a 330-ohm resistor.
+For the flex sensor to measure voltage, a voltage divider must be created using a breadboard and a 330-ohm resistor.
 From there I can return the values of the flex sensor with the value increasing as the sensor is straightened and lowering as the flex sensor is bent.
-Much of my first milestone was spent testing what value the flex sensor exceeds when the user slouches, this value hovers anywhere from 14-17.
+The value returned by the flex sensor has a range from 0 to 1023 which is converted from the operating voltage.
+Much of my time was spent testing what value the flex sensor exceeds when the user slouches, this value hovers anywhere from 14-17 which is around (0.0684 - 0.083).
 If the flex sensor has those values, the user will count as slouching in which the words "slouching" will appear on the serial monitor.

 I also have an LED strip connected to the breadboard.
 I was able to power both the flex sensor and the LED lights with the 5V making a power line on the edges of the breadboard with a wire connected to one part of the power line and the 5V pin.
 When the code detects slouching the LED lights are set off with a specified value on where to start, where to end, and the color I want the lights to display.
 Along with added delay, I can create a flashing effect with my lights.
 From this, I can have my lights start flashing if the Arduino detects slouching.

 ![Headstone Image](Schematic.jpg)

 **Current schematic connecting the flex sensor and the LED strip**
+// more professional language
+// reflect more
 A big challenge I faced with my project was first, soldering the flex sensor to the wires as I accidentally broke the flex sensor and needed a replacement, I also had a lot of trouble programming the lights of the brace since I'm pretty rusty at programming so it took a lot longer to find the right functions to use.
 I also had issues in taping the flex sensor and lights onto the back brace as even with stronger tape, it is still very susceptible to falling off.

 For my second milestone, I plan on getting a Bluetooth module to work with the Arduino along with a basic version of my app using the MIT App Inventor.